pandammonium/blipper-widget-old/README.txt

 3. An example of the widget in use on [pandammonium.org](http://pandammonium.org/), showing a link to my Polaroid|Blipfoto journal and a powered-by link.

 == Changelog ==

+= 0.0.6 =

+* Added link colour and padding to styling properties of the widget.

 = 0.0.5 =